Teffany TheidemanFounder, Program & Artistic Director

 Annika is studying a Bachelor of Primary Education (Creative Arts) at the University of Canberra and has an Advanced Diploma in teaching English as a second language.
 Annika has been enthusiastic about education ever since she started babysitting at 9 years old.
 Having grown up deeply involved in the creative arts, Annika is very passionate about Education through Creativity, and working with children is absolutely second nature to her.
 Entering the service as an assistant, Annika has been rapidly progressing through training programs and has taken on a role as a Sparks facilitator.
 Annika is excited to be involved in our Sparks program, and has demonstrated her ability to organise and run fantastic classes that truly represent the values of Aeoncademy.

 Max is a perpetually friendly face, and a member of our Graduate team, who is currently studying a Bachelor of Education.
 Max got his start in our Creative Catalyst program in 2008, and has joined our Vala and Sparks team with a passion for games and creative play.
 Over the last five years Max has proven himself to be an eager and reliable member of our team.

 Alex is another example of our Graduate team, and has been attending Aeoncademy from back in the days of Teff’s studio.
-Alex’s mum, Tracy, has been a guest facilitator of our Catalyst program, and Alex’s passion for the arts has kept him coming along and growing into the Assistant role at Aeoncademy with aplomb.
+Alex’s passion for the visual arts has made him a valuable assistant in Creative Catalyst while his new found interest in the culinary arts has enabled him to take up the role of Facilitator in our Cornucopia program with aplomb.